 I would definitely splurge on at least one meal, though, as the region is famous for its food, but I would limit how many meals you do this on — it will add up quickly!
 You can find world-class food anywhere.
 Why blow your budget?
 So splurge sparingly — save it for the wine!

 Transportation in Napa is complicated.
 Unless you have a designated driver, driving is neither the best nor safest option.
 (Remember: Don’t drink and drive!!)
 To get around, you’ll need to find other means of transport.

-You can rent a bike.
-Organized bike tours are over $100 and don’t include tasting fees at the wineries.
+First, you can rent a bike.
+Organized bike tours are over $100 and don’t include tasting fees at the wineries — so I’d skip those.
 Instead, make your own bike tour.
 You can rent bikes for around $45 per day.
 Two good rental companies are Calistoga Bikeshop and Napa Valley Bike Tours.

-Third, you can join organized group tours that cost around $100 per day (and don’t always include free tastings).
+Third, you can join organized group tours.
+These usually cost around $100 per day (and don’t always include free tastings).
 You’ll be shuttled from winery to winery on a timetable, but it can be a good way to see a lot of wineries in a single day.
-However, I do think these tours are overpriced and this option should be avoided!

 Tastings at all the wineries in the area run $15-20.
 The city of Napa offers a tasting card for $30 that lets you partake at any of the tasting rooms in the city.
 Though you aren’t at the wineries themselves, you do get to enjoy a lot of tastings for one low price.
 I took advantage of it!